nfdi4cat/voc4cat/README.md

 and finally land in the folder `vocabularies` as SKOS-vocabulary files in turtle-format.

-In addition, html-documentation is created automatically and published on github-pages.
+In addition, HTML-documentation is created automatically and published on github-pages.

 - The general url is `https://{gh-org-name}.github.io/{repository-name}/{vocabulary-name}/`
 - In repository `nfdi4cat/voc4cat-template` the vocabulary `vocab_example` is documented at [https://nfdi4cat.github.io/voc4cat-template/vocab_example/](https://nfdi4cat.github.io/voc4cat-template/vocab_example/)